Expand into new global markets with one click. Tap to

 20%

 Morocco has grown to Africa’s fifth-largest economy, built on a robust tourist industry, agriculture, and a foray into renewable energy.
 Morocco’s employment landscape is governed by the Labor Code of 2003.
 In 2026, the country has finalized major phases of its labor reform, specifically targeting social protection and wage increases.
-According to Remote.com, Morocco requires written contracts (though verbal are legally recognized, they are not recommended).
+Morocco requires written contracts (though verbal are legally recognized, they are not recommended).
 As of January 1, 2026, the national minimum wage (SMIG) for non-agricultural sectors is MAD 3,422.72 per month (approximately MAD 17.92 per hour).
 For the agricultural sector, the minimum wage (SMAG) is MAD 93 per day.

 Employer Contributions